Winston-Salem, North Carolina: Emergency Services

+The city of Winston-Salem is patrolled by the Winston-Salem Police Department and the Forsyth County Sheriff's Department.
+The chief of police is William H. Penn, and the sheriff is Bobby F. Kimbrough Jr. Fire protection is provided by the Winston-Salem Fire Department, and the chief of the department is William "Trey" Mayo.

 Education

-Public
+Primary and secondary

 Winston-Salem/Forsyth County Schools has most of its schools inside Winston-Salem.
 WS/FC Schools include 51 elementary schools, 25 middle schools and 13 high schools.
-The school with the largest student body population is West Forsyth High School with over 2,400 students as of the 2017–2018 school year.
+The school with the largest student body population is West Forsyth High School, with over 2,400 students as of the 2017–2018 school year.
 The district is the most diverse school system in North Carolina.
-Winston-Salem/Forsyth County School System is the fourth largest school system in North Carolina with about 59,000 students and over 90 schools operating in the district.
+Winston-Salem/Forsyth County School System is the fourth-largest school system in North Carolina, with about 59,000 students and over 90 schools operating in the district.